Conductor Deployment Patterns

 Platform Requirements

-It is important from the outset to choose a platform (physical or virtual) that is suitable for the demands of managing an array of 128T routers.
+It is important from the outset to choose a platform (physical or virtual) that is suitable for the demands of managing an array of SSR routers.
 As the deployment scales, so too do the demands on the conductor.
 In general, the two primary concerns are CPU and memory.
 The speed of a conductor's CPU (moreso than the quantity of CPU cores) will have the most impact on its performance as deployments scale up.
 The amount of memory will have an impact on the responsiveness of the conductor's administrative interfaces as the deployments scale up.

-The 128T conductor will run effectively on a virtual machine in both private and public cloud infrastructure.
+The SSR conductor will run effectively on a virtual machine in both private and public cloud infrastructure.
 From a physical vs. virtual standpoint, there is no difference in the CPU and memory requirements, and thus the decision ultimately comes down to architectural preference and cost.

 Running a small lab network or pilot deployment on a modestly sized conductor is acceptable, but be advised that migrating routers from a "temporary" or "POC" conductor to a production conductor may incur downtime during the transition.
 It is best to procure and deploy suitable hardware up front.

-128 Technology provides a sizing tool on our community site to give guidance on CPU, memory, and disk requirements for bare metal and cloud conductor deployments.
+Juniper provides a sizing tool on our community site to give guidance on CPU, memory, and disk requirements for bare metal and cloud conductor deployments.

 Size your conductor for the size you anticipate your network to grow to, or the number of nodes your administrative policy caps for a single configuration platform.
 For deployments in excess of 2,000 managed nodes (remembering that a highly available router counts twice), see the section on POD design below.